-Some recurrent criteria, however, are applied by the Ministry of Interior regarding the treatment of specific nationalities.
-This is the case for asylum-seeking nationals of Ivory Coast, Cameroon, Mali, Palestine occupied territories and Ukraine.
-Organisations working with refugees88 and the Spanish Ombudsman89 have in fact noticed the prolongation of terms in the decision making regarding asylum applications of nationals from Mali and Ukraine, as apparently the competent authorities are waiting to see how the conflicts concerned develop, before granting asylum or subsidiary protection status.
-Applications by Ukrainian nationals were the largest backlog of cases at the end of 2016, with 5,555 pending claims.90

-Applicants from Venezuela have also seen their applications frozen since 2015 on the basis of the aforementioned criteria, but since last months the OAR has started assessing their claims.
-At the end of 2016, 4,435 claims by Venezuelan nationals were pending at first instance.91 Chinese applicants are also seeing delays, as very few claims have been assessed since 2015.
+This was the case for asylum-seeking nationals of Mali, Palestine occupied territories and Ukraine.
+Organisations working with refugees, 135 as well as the Ombudsman, 136 have in fact noticed the prolongation of terms in the decision making regarding asylum applications of nationals from Mali and Ukraine, as apparently the competent authorities are waiting to see how the conflicts concerned develop, before granting asylum or subsidiary protection status.
+Applicants from Venezuela had also seen their applications frozen since 2015 on the basis of the aforementioned criteria, but since last months the OAR has started assessing their claims.
+At the end of 2017, 12,818 claims by Venezuelan nationals were pending at first instance.
+Applications by Ukrainian nationals were the second largest backlog of cases at the end of 2017, with 4,059 pending claims.
+Chinese applicants had also witnessed delays, as very few claims had been assessed since 2015.